CPAN-Security/security.metacpan.org/docs/cna-faq.md

 #### Why does CPANSec issue multiple CVEs for the same module version?

 A module may have distinct vulnerabilities that need to be identified sepatately.
 Distinct vulnerabilities will have distinct effects and mitigations.
 And it is possible that the vulnerabilities are not all fixed in the same release.

+A user may determine that their use of the module does not exercise the code path that includes the vulnerable code.
+They can then make a risk based decision on when to upgrade.

 ### Validity and severity